-- Reducing fatal and serious injury crashes by 34% and total injury crashes by 20% on complete streets projects, compared to High Injury Network trends. - Meeting our pledge to add separated bike lanes to 40 total miles of streets by 2025. - Winning hundreds of millions of dollars in traffic safety grants.
-The City has recently won \$220 million from the federal Bipartisan Infrastructure Law, state, and local grants.
-Grant-funded projects include Roosevelt Boulevard's Route for Change and the Chinatown Stitch.
+- projects, compared to High Injury Network trends. - Meeting our pledge to add separated bike lanes to 40 total miles of streets by 2025. - Roosevelt Boulevard's Route for Change and the Chinatown Stitch.

 However, major challenges remain.
 Annual traffic fatalities of 120 or more increasingly look like a "new normal."
 Every week, five school-age children are hit by a vehicle while walking.